Home > Blog Posts > Which Should You Pay Off First: Your Car Loan or Credit Card?

 So, if you end up being charged more interest on your credit card debt than your car loan, it would make a lot more sense to pay off that debt before your car loan as soon as possible.
 It’s easy to get stuck in the loop of paying more interest with every repayment, making your debt much larger.
 You don’t want to end up paying more in interest than you have to.

-Car loan or credit card repayments: Which is better for my credit score?
+Car loan or credit card repayments: which is better for my credit score?

 While you pay off your credit card debt, did you know that your credit utilisation ratio will decrease?
-What a credit utilisation ratio?
+What’s a credit utilisation ratio?
 Well, it’s a number that represents your level of debt and plays a major role in calculating your credit score.
 Credit utilisation essentially refers to however much credit you’re currently using versus how much is available to you.
 However, it only applies to revolving debt such as credit cards, and not instalment debt such as car loans.

 Can you believe that having an unpaid car loan on your credit report can be beneficial on your credit score?
 That is because the three credit bureaus in Australia (Equifax, Experian, and Illion) prefer seeing that you have the ability to manage a different mix of credit – in this case: revolving and instalment debt.
 This portrays to credit bureaus that you are someone who can comfortably manage different types of credit.
 However, keep in mind that it’s only a good image when you’re paying off the different mix of credit.
 If you make regular payments on your car loan at the same time as paying off your credit cards, you’re doing your credit score a favour.